 Lagged data are used as TCSG and USG do not run the data for the graduates entering their institutions not needing remediation until a school year and a summer have passed since the time of graduation.
 The denominator value is the count of graduates with a regular diploma.
-The numerator value is the count of graduates who meet the criteria described in the indicator.
+The numerator value is the count of graduates with a regular diploma.
+The numerator value is the count of graduates in the indicator.